Website look and feel for the Chinese market.

 Historically, traditional Chinese internet sites are full of information and use all the space available on a desktop screen; for example, http://sina.com is a Chinese news website.

-Chinese written words contain about 30% less text than English, and the Chinese do not use space as punctuation.
+Chinese written words contain about 30% less text than English, and the Chinese do not use spaces as punctuation.
 One page of Chinese data contains 50% to 60% more information than the English page.

 Chinese internet site design has undergone significant changes over the last ten years.
 These changes do not make the contents look "Western" in style.